wxAMPS/wxAMPS3/README.md

 SEE Brief Introduction.pdf

+Please acknowledge Prof. Rockett, Dr. Yiming Liu of UIUC and Prof. Fonash of PSU in any of your articles, reports, course lectures, and presentations which employ wxAMPS in simulation results.

 Reference:
 [1] Y. Liu, M. Ahmadpour, J. Adam, J. Kjelstrup-Hansen, H.-G. Rubahn, and M. Madsen, “Modeling Multijunction Solar Cells by Nonlocal Tunneling and Subcell Analysis,” IEEE J. Photovoltaics, vol. 8, no. 5, pp. 1363–1369, Sep.
 2018.